mt-digital/rda-lod/docs/final_p6_plan.md

 \end{center}
 \end{figure}

-Because I didn't particularly like using either one, and in the long run I have to build my own anyway to demonstrate my metadata system.
+Because in the long run I have to build my own anyway to demonstrate my metadata system.
 Designing the front end and the REST API simultaneously sets a goal for the back end--they are inextricably connected.
 And to adapt a famous quote from the founder of the Free Software Foundation Richard Stallman,
 I wanted to freely explore the metadata records in both ICPSR and DataONE
-Repositories: "free like freedom, not free like free beer".
+Repositories: "free as in freedom, not free as in free beer".

 A generic or pre-existing search interface won't be able to serve my needs exactly as I move forward.